Bloomington

 Project Description

-The District, in partnership with the City of Bloomington, is undertaking a lake water quality study on Penn Lake to identify potential water quality improvement projects to help improve the overall health of the lake.
+The District, in partnership with the City of Bloomington, is undertaking a study of Penn Lake to identify potential water quality improvement projects to help improve the overall health of the lake.
+In October 2024, the Watershed District completed its initial Penn Lake Water Quality Study.

 Education and Outreach